Are the two connected at all, is it all coincidence or are the two a result of the same root cause in some people?

 The hearing slid back down again over the following weeks but this experience threw up many questions, the answers to which both challenged and contradicted conventional ‘beliefs’ among the mainstream medical community regarding Meniere’s.
 Answers that eventually resulted in the understanding as to why there is such widespread passive acceptance by ENT doctors and Meniere’s ‘specialists’ that there was no known cause of Meniere’s and no known cure.

 It is important to understand that there is no known ‘definitive’ cause and therefore no known ‘definitive’ cure.
 The reasons for this are simple.
 There are several root causes and therefore several routes to finding your individual cure.
 Although the resulting symptoms are the mostly the same, the roots of these symptoms can be very different in each individual case.
 So the answers for each case will be different.
-(Click here to learn how to find and deal with your own root cause)

 So then, regarding the prevention and yes, the restoration of your hearing – it can be done, has been done and is being done all the time; just as sufferers can free themselves of Meniere’s completely, have done and are doing so all the time.